The National Biodiversity Network Trust is seeking to appoint a new Trustee who will also act as Treasurer.

 The Trust is looking for a new Trustee who will also take on the role of Treasurer, a key responsibility which is crucial to the good financial governance of the Trust.
-This is a voluntary position which is likely to require a commitment of approximately 18 days per year.
+This is a voluntary position which is likely to require a commitment of approximately 18 days per year with some of these days requiring travel to London for weekday meetings.
 Trustees are appointed for an initial three-year term, with an option to renew for a second term.

 The Trustee will attend and chair the quarterly Finance and Management Committee (FMC) meetings along with attending and reporting back on the discussions and decisions of the FMC to the board at quarterly meetings.
 The Treasurer will be expected to contribute positively and constructively to the debates at the board level and has the legal responsibility of signing off the year end accounts..

 The Trustee may also be asked to participate in committees set up by the board and provide advice and support to the Chief Executive and NBN Trust Secretariat as and when required.

 The role of the treasurer can be summarised as follows: